cazterk/blog-v0.1/README.md

 A blog where I post about technology and software that I find interesting.

-I tell my some of my technology stories be sure to check out the site.
+I tell some of my technology stories be sure to check out the site.

 View live site at [terklog.com](https://www.terklog.com/)